Gazing Into the Crystal Ball: Predicting 2016 Security Concerns

 While we can expect to see mobile threats expand and morph into new areas next year, there will be some newer landscapes that will be exploited in the near future.
 In 2015, we saw universities become targets, falling victim to intellectual property theft.
 According to Painter, we will likely see cyber criminals take advantage of the fragmented IT infrastructure of higher learning institutions to gather a myriad of data.

 Along with data collection, Painter says to be on the lookout for more blackmail attempts.
-This isn’t just information worth something on the black market, this is information that has great value to the owner, whether it is top secret defense projects or personal information on an incriminating website.
+This isn’t just information worth something on the illegal market, this is information that has great value to the owner, whether it is top secret defense projects or personal information on an incriminating website.
 After the Ashley Madison breach, we saw how hackers will use compromised records as a form of blackmail, and that is only the beginning.
 Expect it to get worse as the stakes of hacked data get higher.

 The bad news is that some hackers are staying a step ahead of these security measures.